NSHipster/articles/2012-10-08-at-compiler-directives.md

 @end
 ```

-Categories are particularly useful for convenience methods on standard framework classes (just don't go overboard with your utility functions).
+Categories are particularly useful for convenience methods on standard framework classes

-> Pro Tip: Rather than littering your code with random, arbitrary color values, create an `NSColor` / `UIColor` color palette category that defines class methods like `+appNameDarkGrayColor`.
-You can then add a semantic layer on top of that by creating method aliases like `+appNameTextColor`, which returns `+appNameDarkGrayColor`.
+(just don't go overboard with your utility functions).

 Extensions look like categories, but omit the category name.
 These are typically declared before an `@implementation` to specify a private interface, and even override properties declared in the interface: